 Oops!
 Something went wrong while submitting the form.

 Antibodies are part of your immune system that identify and help eliminate foreign invaders in your body, like a virus.
 Autoantibodies—sometimes mistakenly produced by the immune system—attack your own tissues.
 This can lead to autoimmune disorders, such as celiac disease.

 The results of this test alone will not provide enough information for healthcare professionals to definitively diagnose whether you have celiac disease.
-Follow-up tests are necessary to identify the cause of any symptoms you are experiencing.
+Follow-up tests, including an upper endoscopy and biopsy, are necessary to identify the cause of any symptoms you are experiencing.

 Join our email list today to stay in touch and learn more about how you can take control of your own health.